utkuturk/kind/text/experiment_details.md

 which featured both existential and generic examples.
 In this section, they were told to not repeat themselves while completing sentences and provide vivid completions.
-They were also instructed about the character (`r ch_limit`) and time limit (`r t_trial` seconds).
+They were also instructed about the character (15) and time limit (25 seconds).
-In the practice section, they were asked to complete `r Nprac` sentence fragments.
+In the practice section, they were asked to complete **10?** sentence fragments.

-Each trial began with `r t_blank` ms blank screen, and followed by a full sentence presentation in the center of the screen that stayed in the screen for `r t_trial` seconds.
+Each trial began with 200 ms blank screen, and followed by a full sentence presentation in the center of the screen that stayed in the screen for 25 seconds.
 In this time period, they were expected to write the sentence completiong and press \texttt{\textsc{enter}} key.
 During the practice item,
-a warning message in red font appeared if they did not respond within `r t_trial` seconds or write more than `r ch_limit` characters, including whitespaces.
+a warning message in red font appeared if they did not respond within 25 seconds or write more than 15 characters, including whitespaces.
-Sentence fragments and instructions were presented in black `r font` font on a white background.
+Sentence fragments and instructions were presented in black **24?**-point case Helvetica font on a white background.

 Items were randomly paired into 8 different lists according to a balanced Latin-square design [@Bradley1958].